The BRIDGE Rules

 - Copyright of the BRIDGE materials must be respected.
 In this context, it must be emphasised that the translation of materials does not change the underlying intellectual property.

-- Any translations of BRIDGE materials must be approved by the BRIDGE Office.
-Approval is obtained through the BRIDGE Office.
-Therefore BRIDGE translators must advise the BRIDGE Office before commencing translation work.
+- Any translations of BRIDGE materials must be approved by the BRIDGE Secretariat.
+Approval is obtained through the BRIDGE Secretariat.
+Therefore BRIDGE translators must advise the BRIDGE Secretariat before commencing translation work.

 Facilitators who do not abide by the BRIDGE rules will be warned, and if they continue to transgress, will have their accreditation status as BRIDGE facilitators removed, which includes their access to the BRIDGE curriculum.